 Whether you’re a spa newbie or an experienced spa-goer looking for something new to try, the hot stone massage can be a warming and relaxing treat.
-In this guide, we look at the basics of this novel and beneficial spa treatment.
+In this guide, we look at the basics of this beneficial spa treatment.

 What is a hot stone massage?